Why is asthma a pain in the neck?

 Accessory Muscles (Science Direct)

-If you’re experiencing ongoing neck, shoulder, or rib discomfort alongside asthma or seasonal allergies, an assessment may help identify contributing factors and relieve tension.
+If you’re experiencing neck, shoulder, or rib discomfort alongside asthma or seasonal allergies, our team can help assess and relieve the underlying tension.

 🔗 Book Your Appointment Online